-The good news is that you don’t actually have to buy over-the-counter products to experience green tea for face benefits.
+The good news is that you don’t actually have to buy over-the-counter products to experience green tea's benefits on your face.
 You can mix up your own treatments at home.
 Here are some of the best “recipes” to consider:

 Green Tea Mask

-Since this treatment allows the leaves to sit on your face for a while, there are a number of green tea mask benefits to enjoy.
+Since this treatment allows the leaves to sit on your face for a while, there are a number of benefits you can enjoy with a green tea face mask.
 Here is how you can make it yourself.

 •1 tbsp of green tea

 •1 tbsp honey

 Combine all the ingredients until they have been mixed together well.
 If the paste seems too thick, you can add a few drops of water.
 Next, cleanse your face and apply the mask, gently massaging it into your pores.
 Leave it on for 10 to 15 minutes and then wash off.

 This mask can be applied one to three times a week, depending on your skin type.